TheGreatPintoJ/TheGreatPintoJ/README.md

 I am a coder who loves creating simple scripts to automate tasks, as well as modding videogames.

-I have been learning and practicing in offensive cybersecurity, with a goal to be certified in newtwork penetration testing.
+I have been learning and practicing in offensive cybersecurity, with a goal to be certified in network penetration testing.

 Languages I am familiar with